-Encore Capital Group, Inc. ("Encore"), through its subsidiaries (collectively, the "Company"), is an international specialty finance company providing debt recovery solutions for consumers and property owners across a broad range of financial assets.
-The Company purchases portfolios of defaulted consumer receivables at deep discounts to face value and manages them by partnering with individuals as they repay their obligations and work toward financial recovery.
+Encore Capital Group, Inc. ("Encore"), through its subsidiaries (collectively with Encore, the "Company"), is an international specialty finance company providing debt recovery solutions for consumers and property owners across a broad range of financial assets.
+The Company purchases portfolios of defaulted consumer receivables at deep discounts to face value and manages them by working with individuals as they repay their obligations and work toward financial recovery.
 Defaulted receivables are consumers' unpaid financial commitments to credit originators, including banks, credit unions, consumer finance companies, commercial retailers, and telecommunication companies.
 Defaulted receivables may also include receivables subject to bankruptcy proceedings.
-Encore, through certain subsidiaries, is a market leader in portfolio purchasing and recovery in the United States.
-Encore's subsidiary, Janus Holdings Luxembourg S.a.r.l. ("Janus Holdings"), through its indirectly held United Kingdom-based subsidiary Cabot Credit Management Limited ("Cabot"), is a market leader in debt management in the United Kingdom, specializing in higher balance, semi-performing accounts.
-Cabot's acquisition of Marlin Financial Group Limited ("Marlin") provides Cabot with substantial litigation-enhanced collections capabilities for nonperforming accounts.
-Encore's majority-owned subsidiary, Grove Holdings ("Grove"), through its subsidiaries, is a leading specialty investment firm focused on consumer non-performing loans, including insolvencies (in particular, individual voluntary arrangements, or "IVAs") in the United Kingdom and bank and non-bank receivables in Spain.
-Encore's majorityowned subsidiary in Latin America, Refinancia S.A. ("Refinancia"), through its subsidiaries, is one of the market leaders in debt collection and management in Colombia and Peru.
-To date, operating results from Grove and Latin America have been immaterial to the Company's total consolidated operating results.
-In addition, through Encore's subsidiary, Propel Financial Services, LLC ("Propel"), the Company assists property owners who are delinquent on their property taxes by structuring affordable monthly payment plans and purchases delinquent tax liens directly from selected taxing authorities.
+In addition, the Company assists property owners who are delinquent on their property taxes by structuring affordable monthly payment plans and purchases delinquent tax liens directly from taxing authorities.